 That is up to you!
 Common wisdom suggests that soaking your beans overnight will both speed up the cooking time and lead to more evenly cooked beans.
 But this myth has been busted in food labs.

-Turns out that soaking your beans overnight will only save you about 10 minutes in cooking time when using the stovetop technique, so I rarely bother with this.
-Additionally, beans that have not been soaked tend to have more flavour, and a better texture once cooked, with more intact beans at the end.
+Turns out that soaking your beans overnight will only save you about 10 minutes of cooking time when using the stovetop technique, so I rarely bother with this.
+Additionally, beans that have not been soaked tend to have more flavor, and a better texture once cooked, with more intact beans at the end.

 Some folks prefer to soak their beans and discard the soaking water to reduce the flatulence-causing compounds that beans are known for.
 Soaking also breaks down some of the complex sugars in beans that make them hard to digest.
 So if you're got a sensitive tummy, by all means soak your beans before cooking them.